 Battle’s NFL Draft scouting report overview

-Feel free to start buying Battle stock heading into 2021.
+Feel free to start buying Battle stock heading into 2022.
 Battle has exceptional athleticism and size for a safety, and his versatility to play in the box and deep zones can be highly valuable.
 He isn’t quite the chess piece on defense that Kyle Hamilton is, but that’s a high bar to clear.
 Battle had a strong 2021 campaign, so it was a surprise to see him return to school.
 Nevertheless, he’s in the running for the top 2023 safety early on.

 On his own, Battle presents an enticing mix of athletic and mental traits.
-He’s explosive, fluid, and agile, as well as smart, instinctive, and proactive.
-Battle can still develop as a playmaker in coverage, but as his pick-six against Kentucky put on display, he has undeniable upside in that department.
+He’s reasonably explosive, fluid, and agile, as well as smart, instinctive, and proactive.
+Battle can still develop as a playmaker in coverage, but as his interception production has shown, he has undeniable upside in that department.

 Among other things, Battle can improve his tackling consistency, and his man-coverage ability also falls under question.
-Nevertheless, his tackling isn’t a liability, and the questions surrounding his man-coverage ability stem more from a lack of reps.
-Overall, Battle is a safety well-equipped to emerge in 2021 as one of the best positional prospects in the 2022 NFL Draft.
+Nevertheless, his tackling improved in 2021, and the questions surrounding his man-coverage ability stem more from a lack of reps.
+Overall, Battle is a safety well-equipped to solidify his standing in 2022 as one of the best positional prospects in the 2023 NFL Draft.

 Jordan Battle’s Player Profile

 As Alabama’s long-standing track record of NFL development implies, they emphasize recruitment out of high school, pursuing prospects who boast legitimate NFL potential.
 Battle was one of those prospects during the 2019 recruiting cycle.